Symptoms of ovarian cancer

-It is important to remember all the symptoms discussed in this chapter can be caused by other, less serious medical conditions.
-However, if you have any of them, you should see your doctor, particularly if the symptoms are persistent and troublesome.
-They will be able to examine you and if necessary do further tests to find the cause of your problems.
+It is important to remember all the symptoms mentioned can be caused by other, less serious medical conditions.
+However, if you are experiencing any of these symptoms, which are persistent and troublesome, you should see your doctor.
+They will be able to examine you and if necessary, do further tests to find the cause of your problems.

 If you are not comfortable with your doctor’s diagnosis or you are still concerned about unexplained persistent symptoms, you should seek a second opinion.